LHNCBC/skr_web_api/README.md

     javac -cp ..\classes;..\lib\skrAPI.jar;..\lib\commons-logging-1.1.1.jar;..\lib\httpclient-cache-4.1.1.jar;..\lib\httpcore-nio-4.1.jar;..\lib\httpclient-4.1.1.jar;..\lib\httpcore-4.1.jar;..\lib\httpmime-4.1.1.jar -d ..\classes GenericBatch.java

 Preliminary support for Maven has been provided.
-However, the examples are not compiled when using the project file (pom.xml) in its current configuration.
+Both the main source code and the examples are compiled.

 The following command will build the Web API with the examples: